codetalker7/dotfiles/README.md

 After this, DON'T touch the file `.tmux.conf`.
 Make all modifications required to `~/.tmux.conf.local` (see the documentation for `Oh my tmux`).

+## A useful tutorial for setting up copy-paste in `tmux`

+This is a nice tutorial for setting up a convenient method for copy-pasting in `tmux`: https://www.seanh.cc/2020/12/27/copy-and-paste-in-tmux/.

 # GNOME settings